jblopen/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/graceful_remotecore_shutdown.md

     }
 }
 ````
+ - On the suspend thread which is waiting for next lpm suspend message, break all the loops when gbShutdown == 1
  - On the main thread where the IPC is happening, break all the loops when gbShutdown == 1

 ````C